-To ensure that sponsors achieve the optimal result from the ads they place, program 31 combines regression analysis with the above weighting technique to achieve real-time, automatic optimization as discussed previously.
+To ensure that sponsors achieve the optimal result from the ads they place, program 31 combines regression analysis with the above weighting technique to achieve real-time, ranking and criteria weighting calculations (discussed 40 automatic optimization as discussed previously.
 Under this auto-targeting system, an ad package is shown to general users.
 After a large number (e.g., 10,000) hits, program 31 runs a regression on a subject Ad Package Object 33b to see what characteristics are important, and who (type of user profile) the ad appeals to most.
-Program 31 then automatically enters weighting information based on that regression Package Object 33b) again in front of this new targeted group.
+Program 31 then automatically enters weighting information based on that regression to create a targeted system and runs the advertisement (Ad Package Object 33b) again in front of this new targeted group.
 Program 31 then runs a regression every 10,000 hits, for example, including a group of 500 general people as a control, and adjusts the weighting.
 This continues until the Ad Package is exhausted (i.e., the number of hits and click throughs are achieved).

-Subsequently when the sponsor-user logs on, the Web server 27 (using cookies if available) identifies the sponsoruser with a user ID stored in the Sponsor Object 33a (FIG. user's personal login apart from that of the user as an agent of a sponsor-company.
+Subsequently when the sponsor-user logs on, the Web server 27 (using cookies if available) identifies the sponsoruser with a user ID stored in the Sponsor Object 33a (FIG. 5a).
+Preferably, separate cookies are used to identify the user's personal login apart from that of the user as an agent of a sponsor-company.
 Also program 31 begins recording page information for the sponsor, and begins building a demographic and psychographic profile and usage history upon the sponsor-user entering the system.

 Using page Objects 35, program 31 displays an initial screen view and prompts the user for a user name and password.
 The sponsor-user enters the Company's user name and their password.
 In response, main routine 39 checks the set of Sponsor Objects 33 and determines this to be the first "visit" since the sponsor placed a new ad.
 In turn main routine 39 omits displaying the main menu (for sponsor-user) having options to place a new ad, check existing ads, or go to Home Page.
 Instead main routine 39 uses Page Objects 35 and displays the existing ads section which offers a "reporting" option.
-Upon the sponsor-user selecting the "reporting" option, main routine 39 lists in a screen view, the standard reports from the corresponding Sponsor Object 33a and an option to generate a custom
+Upon the sponsor-user selecting the "reporting" option, main routine 39 lists in a screen view, the standard reports from the corresponding Sponsor Object 33a and an option to generate a custom report.